CISecurity/SecureSuiteResourceGuide/docs/source/Dashboard Deployment Guide for Windows.md

 ![](https://i.imgur.com/xthTnYn.png)

 We recommend that the Tomcat application server has been stopped before continuing.
-Additionally, ensure that component installation including installation of Java8, Tomcat 8.5 and a Database (MySQL, SQL Server or Oracle) has been completing before continuing.
+Additionally, ensure that component installation including installation of Java8, Tomcat 8.5 and a Database (MySQL, SQL Server or Oracle) has been completed before continuing.

 Execute the CIS-CAT Pro Dashboard Installer (`CIS-CAT_Pro_Dashboard_Installer-x64.exe` in this example).